Make-School-Courses/FEW-1.2-JavaScript-Foundations/class-04/README.md

 ## Oregon Trail

 I got a tip from the VC guys that text adventure games are making a comeback!
-Quick drop everything and go get this [starter project](https://github.com/soggybag/adventure-0-starter)
+Quick drop everything and go get this [starter project](https://github.com/soggybag/oregon-trail-starter)

-The project above was created from the tutorial below.
-You don't need to read this entire tutorial.
-It is a little confusing to follow.
-Starting with the starter code is preferred.
-Imagine you've inherited the code base and need to figure it out and improve on what is there.
+Download the starter code and open index.html in a browser and play the game.
+This is a simple text based adventure game.

+The project above was created from the tutorial link below:

 https://gamedevacademy.org/js13kgames-tutorial/

 ## Why work on this project?